Stereotactic Radiosurgery in Treating Patients with Small Cell Cancer and 1-10 Brain Metastases

 - Participants with a maximum tumor diameter exceeding 5 cm (if not resected)

-- Participants with > 6 definitive lesions consistent with brain metastases.
-Lesions 2 mm in maximum unidimensional size or less may not be included in the total count if not definitive at the discretion of the radiation oncologist
+- Participants with > 10 definitive lesions consistent with brain metastases; lesions 2 mm or less in maximum unidimensional size or less may not be included in the total count at the discretion of the radiation oncologist

 - Participants with inadequate mental capacity to complete quality of life questionnaires